ShepleySound/code-academy-parcel-service/README.md

 # Code Academy Parcel Service

 The Code Academy Parcel Service is created using Event Driven Architecture.
-It is being incrementally developed, and will eventually feature Socket.io.
+It is being incrementally developed and features Socket.IO as the primary building block.

 Author: [Robert Shepley](https://github.com/shepleysound)
 <!-- Replace URL's and add more necessary links -->